-I’ve been in Seoul nearly 2 months now and the only real observation I can make is that I Am Present.
+I’ve been living in Korea again nearly 2 months now and the only real observation I can make is that I Am Present.
 I am with the familiar, the unfamiliar, the challenging discomforts, the joyous comforts, the new routines and the constant changes with a seamless ease that makes me feel suspended between this world and another.
 It’s like I am watching a beautiful life of synchronicities and serendipitous meetings unfold, watching the moments pass by with simultaneous bliss and suffering, and screaming with gratitude all the while.

-December was a month of loneliness, confusion, heartache, uber-caffeine and a wacky diet, and also a very stable yoga practice with a tapas (discipline) of heavy pranayama and meditation.
+December in Seoul was a month of loneliness, confusion, heartache, uber-caffeine and a wacky diet, and also a very stable yoga practice with a tapas (discipline) of heavy pranayama and meditation.
 I had a winter’s hibernation and barely left my house for 6 weeks, taking a lot of silence, reflecting on my cravings for people and things, and accepting my less-than-exuberant emotional and physical state.
 There was a solid week where I was so angry at myself for coming here and completely convinced that I had made the wrong choice.
 It was hard.
 And as I emerge, I feel that the cocoon has preserved and evolved me with stronger and more beautiful wings with which to fly into new and unknown territory.

-Since I started teaching in early January, I’ve found a lot of companionship and positive energy in my colleagues.
+Since I started living and teaching in Korea again in early January, I’ve found a lot of companionship and positive energy in my colleagues.
 I am adjusting my daily practice to move into what supports me while teaching full-time to high-energy kindergartners, abstained for 3 weeks from coffee and sugar, and seriously reset my diet.
 I enter a new month feeling energized, excited for the year ahead, and without fear or doubt that I am right where I need to be, learning lessons I have been perfectly ripened for.

 I am blessed to be on a 10-month journey with a group of people moving through the yamas and niyamas, the traditional ways to live according to the Yoga path.
 This week we began month five, aparigraha or non-attachment, which I find to be the crux of a spiritual lifestyle.
 The basis of non-attachment for me is TRUST, which is my intention for 2015.
 The more I actually let go, relax into the intelligence of the Universe, and laugh at the ridiculousness of my claim to know anything, the easier I can accept what comes and let go of what goes.
 It is a dance that takes practice, precision, and expertise, and eventually completely freeing oneself of all those things.
 Good thing I packed my dancing shoes.